EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.2 - **Alternative Accounts**: Only one account per player is allowed.
 Sibling accounts on the same IP must be verified.
 Account sharing is not permitted.

-2.3 - **Modifications**: Mods giving unfair advantages are banned, such as those found in cheat clients.
-Notable examples:
+2.3 - **Modifications**: Only approved mods (e.g., OptiFine, non-exploitative HUD mods) are allowed.
+Mods giving unfair advantages are banned.
 - Building mods that automatically place blocks for you, such as Printer.
 - Build mods that allow you to "air place" blocks.
 - Minimaps that show entities.
 - ESP, tracers, chams/wallhacks, etc.
+- Autofishing or any automated process.

 2.4 - **Server Disruption**: Intentional harm to server operations (DDoS, spamming) will result in a permanent ban and legal action.

+2.5 - **Farming and Construction Limits**: Adhere to specific limits for mob farms, spawners, and construction to prevent server lag.
 ### Section 3.
 Griefing and Land Use
 3.1 - **Town and Wilderness Griefing**: Griefing claimed towns or wilderness areas, including lava casting and mass burning, is prohibited.
-Constructive destruction for new towns requires admin discretion.
+However, lava casting and mass burning are permitted within your own town if done for a clear and genuine building purpose, subject to staff discretion.

 3.2 - **Land Claims**: Properly fill town claims without "spaghetti claiming."
 Claim blocking and starting "Anchor Towns" for disruptive purposes are not allowed.